nasa/AI4LS/TOPST/ScienceCore_Curriculum_Overview.md

 This CoLab notebook provides software methods that will be accessed by the other notebooks in this course.
 Copy this notebook to your personal Google Drive.
 [Access Notebook](https://colab.research.google.com/drive/176UGdwX5vCbL2_lFsLokHF6_wzZCMr5I)

 This CoLab notebook provides an exploration of space biology data.
-Copy this notebook to your personal Google Drive.
+Copy this notebook to your personal Google Drive and complete all cells.
 [Access Notebook](https://colab.research.google.com/drive/1xnlnIk9_-1PYiRMWvCxCCStRI4lyU43Z?usp=sharing#scrollTo=IvM0qauiPuUA)

 ### Section 1 Quiz